marleyschneiderr/computer-science-wizard/gist-template.md

 ### Quantifiers

 Quantifiers are special characters that allow the user to specify how many times a character or group of characters must appear in the input in order for a match to be detected.
 Individual characters, character classes, groupings, and even other quantifiers can use these characters.

+Example: `*` - An asterisk matches the preceding character/group 0 or more times.
+For example, the regular expression `/ab*c/` matches "ac", "abc", "abbc", "abbbc", and so on.

 Throughout the matching an email regex, there are three quantifiers used: